observablehq/framework/examples/data-loaders/docs/shell.md

 # Shell script data loader examples

-In Observable Framework, you can write [data loaders](../loaders) in shell scripts.
+In Observable Framework, [data loaders](../loaders) can be created in shell scripts — they will be called with the system shell "sh".

 ## Parquet (with DuckDB)